joury34/recipe/README.md

 📲 Features

-Recipe Search: Quickly search for recipes by title to find the perfect dish to cook.

 Ingredient Management: Add ingredients with custom measurements for each recipe, making it easy to gather everything you need.